Our speech-language pathologists support students with speech-language communication difficulties to participate in learning.

-About the role
+More information about the role

-- current working with children blue card issued by the
+- a current working with children

 - eligibility for certified practising speech pathologist (or provisional certified practising speech pathologist) membership of